chucklever/i-d-nfs-acl/draft-cel-nfsv4-nfsacl.md

 # Acknowledgments
 {:numbered="false"}

-The author is grateful to
+The editor is grateful to
 Bill Baker,
 Wim Coekaerts,
 Andreas Gruenbacher,